-He is the most recognized Hindu deity over the world, and within India, certainly the most loved.
+He is the most recognized Hindu deity the world over, and within India, certainly the most loved.
 The elephant-headed pot-bellied God Ganesha has a 10-day festival dedicated to him, and the large-scale celebrations in Mumbai have become a huge tourist attraction, especially the last day immersion of idol which brings the city to a standstill.

-Ganesha devotees in Adelaide did not exactly bring the city to a standstill, even though the annual event here has been described as the “largest ever outside of India.”
+Ganesha devotees in Adelaide did not exactly bring the city to a standstill, even though the annual event here has been describes as the “largest ever outside of India.”

 The festival presented by the United Indians of South Australia (UIOSA) was a two-day power-packed event showcasing the best of the community.

-Representatives of government from right here in South Australia, attended the event too, notably Assistant to the Premier, Jing Lee, Member of the Legislative Council. .
+Representatives of government from right here in South Australia, attended the event too, notably Premier Steven Marshall.

-Wise words to remember, especially at a time when the festival is celebrated to remind us to love, cherish and let go as a guiding principle in life.
+Wise words to remember, especially at a time when Ganesha reminds us to love, cherish and let go as a guiding principle in life.